 How long does a background check take?

 Most employment background checks will be completed in a time frame of a few days to a week but some checks take longer.
-FBI checks, for example, will generally take around one month to be completed.
+FBI checks, for example, will generally take around one month to be completed, and also applicants for a position as a law enforcement officer will need some time before their background checks are completed.

 Some background checks are instantly available but often, this sort of checks relies on databases that are inaccurate and/or incomplete.
 Many instant criminal records files in databases, for example, contain numerous errors.